dart-lang/site-www/src/language/pattern-types.md

 `var bar, String str, final int _`

 Variable patterns bind new variables to values that have been matched or destructured.
-They usually occur as part of a [destructuring pattern][destructure] in order to capture a destructured value.
+They usually occur as part of a [destructuring pattern][destructure] to capture a destructured value.

 The variables are in scope in a region of code that is only reachable when the